ray1729/rundeck-cli/README.md

 ## Commands

-     list-jobs         list the jobs that exist for a project execution-output  Dump the output for the specified execution execution-info    Dump the execution info for the specified execution run-job           run a job specified by ID help, h           Shows a list of commands or help for one command
+     list-jobs         List the jobs that exist for a project execution-output  Dump the output for the specified execution execution-info    Dump the execution info for the specified execution run-job           Run a job specified by ID help, h           Shows a list of commands or help for one command

 ## Global Options